What Is Auth-as-a-Service? The Complete Guide

 - API keys — long-lived credentials that a human or organization issues so a third-party integration or custom script can call an API on their behalf.
 They are scope-controlled, instantly revocable, and usually displayed to the owner in a dashboard.
 Clerk's API Keys product went GA on April 17, 2026, priced at $0.001 per creation and $0.00001 per verification above a free tier.
 WorkOS and PropelAuth ship comparable capabilities.

 - AI agent / MCP authentication — securing Model Context Protocol (MCP) servers so AI tools can connect with scoped access and explicit consent.
-The emerging approach combines OAuth 2.1 with Dynamic Client Registration plus IETF draft work (
+The emerging approach combines OAuth 2.1 with Dynamic Client Registration, the pattern described in the active IETF Internet-Draft

-draft-klrc-aiagent-auth) that Clerk contributes to.
-Stytch ships an MCP toolkit, PropelAuth offers first-class MCP server auth, Descope markets an Agentic Identity Hub, and Clerk operates an MCP server in public beta (launched January 20, 2026) today targeted at developer-tooling use cases.
+draft-klrc-aiagent-auth("AI Agent Authentication and Authorization").
+Stytch ships an MCP toolkit, PropelAuth offers first-class MCP server auth, Descope markets an Agentic Identity Hub, and Clerk operates both an OAuth authorization server for protecting your own MCP servers and a separate developer-tooling MCP server in public beta (launched January 20, 2026).

 Clerk's current positioning across the three primitives: